Let’s get you startedSign in or create an account to view your personalized quotes.

 Here’s an example of how gap insurance works.

 Say you buy a car for $45,000.
 A year later, you’re in an accident and the insurance company declares it a total loss.
 The ACV of the vehicle is $37,000 at the time of the accident.
-However, you still owe $41,000 on your auto loan.
+But you still owe $41,000 on your auto loan.

 Important Information